 The Ionic framework allows a large number of plugins.
 It includes a Cordova plugin that will enable designers to provide user access to various components.

 Ionic uses the same codebase as iOS and Android, allowing developers to create apps that look and feel the same across all platforms.

-According to AppBrain, Ionic provides many benefits for mobile app development, accounting for more than 3.2 percent of the total mobile app market.
+According to AppBrain, Ionic provides many benefits for mobile app development, accounting for more than 3.2% of the total mobile app market.

 Ionic touts itself as the only mobile stack that allows developers to create apps for all major platforms with a single codebase.
-A web developer is forced to rely on what they already know in this situation.
+In this situation, web developers are forced to rely on what they already know.

 It works across platforms by creating and deploying apps that look and feel like native iOS, Android, and desktop apps and a progressive web app that appears on the web.

 Ionic, which employs native software development kits to bring native app UI standards and device functionalities together, emulates native app UI principles.
 It keeps all of the open web’s power and flexibility.

 Ionic app developers constantly update, test, and release new APIs that work across multiple platforms.
 With the Ionic framework, businesses can use front-end building blocks, UI components, familiar app icons, and many other features.

 Additionally, users can use plugins to connect with APIs like Bluetooth, GPS, and the camera instead of developing custom integrations.